#LoveNotLandfill Pop Up #2

 #LoveNotLandfill swap shop with Vegan Days

-We managed to save a whopping 661 items from landfill and even better, 382 of those were re-homed!
+We had a whopping 661 items donated, 382 of which were re-homed!

 #LoveNotLandfill pop up shop supported by Depop